BiliqisO/zk-implementations/polynomial-functions/README.md

 #### Methods

--

-new(monomials: Vec<Monomial>) -> UnivariatePolynomial

-: Creates a new

-UnivariatePolynomial

-with the given monomials.
+- new(monomials: Vec<Monomial>) -> UnivariatePolynomial: Creates a new UnivariatePolynomial with the given monomials.

--

-default() -> UnivariatePolynomial

-: Creates a default
+- default() -> UnivariatePolynomial: Creates a default

-UnivariatePolynomial

-with no monomials and no degree.
+UnivariatePolynomial with no monomials and no degree.

--

-evaluate(&self, x: f32) -> f32

-: Evaluates the polynomial at a given value of
+- evaluate(&self, x: f32) -> f32: Evaluates the polynomial at a given value of x.

-x

-.

--

-degree(&mut self) -> Option<u32>

-: Returns the degree of the polynomial, if known.
+- degree(&mut self) -> Option<u32>: Returns the degree of the polynomial, if known.

--

-interpolate(x: Vec<f32>, y: Vec<f32>) -> UnivariatePolynomial

-: Performs Lagrange interpolation to find a polynomial that passes through the given points.
+- interpolate(x: Vec<f32>, y: Vec<f32>) -> UnivariatePolynomial: Performs Lagrange interpolation to find a polynomial that passes through the given points.

 ### Trait Implementations